asmaamirkhan/DeepLearningNotes/8-objectdetection/2-ssdandyolo.md

 ### 👩‍🏫 Details

-* After going through a certain of convolutions for feature extraction, we obtain a **feature layer** of size m×n \(number of locations\) with p channels, such as 8×8 or 4×4 above.
+* 🖼️ After going through a certain of convolutions for feature extraction, we obtain a **feature layer** of size m×n \(number of locations\) with p channels, such as 8×8 or 4×4 above.
   * And a 3×3 conv is applied on this m×n×p feature layer.
-* For each location, we got k bounding boxes.
+* 📍 For each location, we got k bounding boxes.
 These k bounding boxes have different sizes and aspect ratios.
   * The concept is, maybe a vertical rectangle is more fit for human, and a horizontal rectangle is more fit for car.
-* For each of the bounding box, we will compute c class scores and 4 offsets relative to the original default bounding box shape.
+* 💫 For each of the bounding boxes, we will compute `c` class scores and 4 offsets relative to the original default bounding box shape.

 ### 🤓 Long Story Short